vivarose/using_trackpy/README.md

 (original file name: 2015-09-15 movie150902,17 particles in droplet _ save trajectories, minimal human intervention, improved_2016-02-10.ipynb)

+### MSD_standard_deviation.ipynb
+This notebook explores the standard deviation in the ensemble mean square displacement.

 ### backgrounding_color_avi_movie_examples.ipynb
 This notebook shows some examples of how to work with a color avi file in python.
 If you run into errors opening an avi file using pims, make sure to run the setup script, available at https://github.com/vivarose/setup_script.